What you don’t buy is just as important as what you do.

 I had started my journey shortly after lunch, so at this point I was about 5 hours into the process.
 Things were looking good.
 I was reviewing a distributor of eco-friendly packaging for the restaurant industry.
 With the rise of the food delivery industry these guys had been on a roll.
 Sales were on a tear, earnings were strong, gross margins were up.
 The p:e ratio was, of course, low.
 (I wouldn’t be looking at it otherwise.)
 There were a few nagging concerns but there always are.
 Nothing I couldn’t live with.

 I had dotted all the i’s and crossed all the t’s.
 Almost.
 There was just this one last item on my checklist.
 I was laboriously working my way through the “notes to financial statements” at the back of the most recent quarterly report.
 It can be a chore to stay focused and alert through these things.
 There’s a lot of fine print to struggle your way through.
 It’s like actually reading and paying attention to those long lists of terms and conditions when you sign up for something.
-Everyone knows no one actually reads those.
+Of course, no one actually reads those.
 The notes to financial statements are like the terms and conditions of buying a stock and I actually do read them.
 Anyways, I was on the very last item in the notes.
 I had already mentally given this stock the green light.
 It had taken all my tests and passed.
 I had started planning what I was going to make for dinner (spinach mushroom risotto).
 And then, on the last bloody page of the last bloody report I was going to look at, I found this little gem…

 “In connection with the preparation of this Quarterly Report on Form 10-Q, our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of September 30, 2022.
 Based on this evaluation, management concluded that certain material weaknesses in our internal control over financial reporting identified in our Annual Report on Form 10-K for the year ended December 31, 2021 were under ongoing remediation and therefore continued to exist, and as such, our disclosure controls and procedures were not effective as of September 30, 2022 for the following reasons: … Management did not maintain appropriately designed entity-level controls impacting the control environment and risk assessment procedures to prevent or detect material misstatements to the consolidated financial statements.”